 Ever receive a resume or business proposal that contained spelling or grammatical errors?
 You probably thought twice about seriously considering the individual or company that sent it.
 The same goes for your audit report.
 If it contains misspellings or incorrect grammar or punctuation, readers may get the impression that you are not detail-oriented or, worse, careful about your work.
 Even a single error can adversely impact your credibility.
 It may not be fair, but if your report contains errors (careless or otherwise), your well-reasoned arguments may fall flat.

 The lesson for internal auditors: Pay attention to details.
 It's difficult to be persuasive if you lose your credibility because you ignored the basics.

 We all try to be unbiased, but sometimes we overlook the implication of our words.
 If we want readers to buy into our ideas, our tone needs to be objective — even when we deliver a negative message.

 In Clarity, Impact, Speed: Delivering Audit Reports That Matter, my good friend Sally Cutler offers the following examples of writing that, from management's perspective, might seem unnecessarily biased or negative:

 The lesson for internal auditors: We rarely persuade by making someone feel hostile or defensive.
 If our report seems biased or unfair, the client is likely to tune us out.

 An IIA seminar, Audit Report Writing, describes five important components of observations and recommendations:

 Even if you use the five C's, your report might not be persuasive.
-But without the five C's, your odds of success will plummet.
-Your description of potential consequences is particularly important: One well-written is the "so what?" that nudges management toward action.
+Bu t without the five C's, your odds of success will plummet.
+Your description of potential consequences is particularly important: One written well is the "so what?" that nudges management toward action.
 It indicates who will benefit, how they will benefit, and why.
 Often, persuasiveness is enhanced if consequences are described in business-oriented terms, with measurable elements and specific time frames.
 If money, safety, or program integrity are at stake, for example, you should say so.